petros-d/docs/docs/airflow-alerts.md

 ## Overview

 You can utilize Airflow's alerting framework to monitor the health of individual tasks and DAGs across your Airflow Deployments.
-On Astronomer, setting up task-level alerts requires configuring an SMTP service to handle the delivery of these alerts.
+On Astronomer, setting up alerts requires configuring an SMTP service for delivering each alert.

-If your team isn't already using an SMTP service, we recommend the following:
+If your team isn't already using an SMTP service, we recommend one of the following:

 - [SendGrid](https://sendgrid.com/)
 - [Amazon SES](https://aws.amazon.com/ses/)